NIA arrests 9 al-Qaeda terrorists from West Bengal, Kerala | Law-Order

 The NIA arrested nine terrorists associated with a Pakistan-sponsored module of the al-Qaeda on Saturday after conducting simultaneous raids at several locations in Kerala and West Bengal, an official said.
 The raids were conducted in the early hours at Ernakulam in Kerala and Murshidabad in West Bengal.

-The National Investigation Agency (NIA) had learnt about an inter-state module of al-Qaeda operatives at various locations in India, including West Bengal and Kerala.
-The group was planning to launch terror attacks at vital installations in the country with an aim to kill innocent people, the official said.
+The National Investigation Agency (NIA) had learned about an inter-state module of al-Qaeda operatives at various locations in India, including West Bengal and Kerala.
+The group was planning to launch terror attacks at vital installations in the country to kill innocent people, the official said.

 The NIA registered a case on September 11 and launched a probe.
-The agency arrested six terrorists from West Bengal and three from Kerala during the raids.
+The agency arrested six terrorists from West Bengal and three from Kerala.

+Murshid Hasan, Iyakub Biswas, Mosaraf Hossein from Ernakulam and Najmus Sakib, Abu Sufiyan, Mainul Mondal, Leu Yean Ahmed, Al Mamun Kamal, and Atitur Rehman from Murshidabad were arrested by the premier investigating agency.
+A preliminary probe revealed that the arrested men were radicalized by Pakistan-based al-Qaeda terrorists on social media platforms and were motivated to launch attacks at multiple locations, including in the National Capital Region (NCR).

-Incriminating materials, including digital devices, documents, jihadi literature, sharp weapons, country-made firearms, a locally-fabricated body armour, articles and literature for making home-made explosive devices have been seized from their possession, the official said.
-Another NIA official told PTI that the arrested terrorists were planning to launch attacks at different cities in the country and were actively raising funds for the purpose.
+The module was actively involved in fund-raising and some of its members were planning to travel to New Delhi to procure arms and ammunition, the official said, adding that the arrests have prevented possible terrorist attacks in various parts of the country.
+Incriminating materials, including digital devices, documents, jihadi literature, sharp weapons, country-made firearms, a locally-fabricated body armor, articles, and literature for making home-made explosive devices, have been seized from the possession of the arrested terrorists, the official said.

+They will be produced before the courts concerned in Kerala and West Bengal for custody and further investigation, he added.

 - READ MORE ON: